Why Basement Walls Stay Wet

 Key Takeaways

-- Persistent wetness can lead to mold growth and structural issues
+• Persistent wetness can lead to mold growth, material deterioration, and worsening foundation defects